Vinnie Langdon III is an American Actor, Filmmaker, Television Producer, Photographer and a CHD (Congenital Heart Defect) survivor.

 Vinnie continued his teenage dreams as a hard-working filmmaker earning him awards in International Film Festivals like “Best Comedy” award in Idaho’s International Film Festival for one of his short films he wrote, filmed, directed and produced called ‘Permission’ when he was only fifteen.

-In 2009, he was even an English teacher for over 450 Chinese Exchange students in the California Bay Area for three years.
+In 2009, he was even an English teacher for 450 Chinese Exchange students in the California Bay Area for three years.

 Vinnie is a talented guy from being an actor in front of the camera to being behind the scenes as a music video director, band tour manager, radio personality, published professional photographer, screenwriter, and video editor.